 Born: 1 October 1956, Ashland, Kentucky, United States of America

-Gina is the first woman to hold the position on a permanent basis after previously serving as Deputy Director under Mike Pompeo.
+Gina was the first woman to hold the position on a permanent basis after previously serving as Deputy Director under Mike Pompeo.

 Gina was born in Kentucky but grew up on several military bases around the world.
 Her father served in the Air Force, and Gina was one of five children.
 As a child she told her father her biggest dream was to attend West Point, and her father had to break Gina’s heart by telling her West Point did not admit female students.
 This ruling would not change until May of 1980, when sixty-two female cadets graduated from the United States’ most elite military school.